 Benefits of Ginger

 Most of us are aware that ginger, Zingiber officinale, really does the job when it comes to easing nausea.
 But did you know that it may help relieve the pain of osteoarthritis because of its ability to reduce inflammation?
-And studies are showing that it may be helpful in the treatment of heart disease and type 2 diabetes.
-(Source).

 Start With a Ginger Bug